lrmcfarland/www_starbug_com/nginx/README.md

 Modify docker-compose.yml to mount the setup config.
 This is all unsecure port 80 http no s.
-Modify the DNS record to point to this new instance.
+Update the DNS records to point to this new instance.
 This will allow letsencrypt to install the certs.

 ```